Extradition to and from Ireland

 This means that Ireland must have an agreement with the other country before someone can be extradited to or from Ireland.
 Individual countries also have specific rules about extradition.
 For example, Ireland does not allow extradition for the purposes of investigation of a criminal offence only.

 Since 2004, extradition between EU member states has been governed by the European Arrest Warrant Framework Decision.
-This has been implemented in Ireland by the European Arrest Warrant Act 2003.
+This has been implemented in Ireland by the European Arrest Warrant Act 2003 and 2012.
 Extradition to other countries from Ireland is governed by the Extradition Act 1965 as amended.

 Extradition from Ireland to non-EU Countries